amesplant/ReactNotes/Lessons/5-react-native/Lesson1-Up_and_Running_with_React_Native/4-dev-environment-setup.md

 #### The set up for the Android simulator can be quite complicated.
 Moreover,  Expo can be unreliable at times.
 Don't get discouraged!
 Try using an [Expo Snack](https://snack.expo.io)🍎 to build the class project and the course project if you're having trouble setting up your local environment.

+> Using Create React Native App with Expo is a great way to get up and running quickly!
+>

 ## Simulators 📱